 How Injection Molding Works

-Basically, raw material (generally in form of pellets or granules) is fed into a heated barrel possessed with Injection Molding Machine.
-Barrel has a reciprocating screw which melts and mixes the polymer granules or pellets and pushes it forward for injecting it into the mold cavity.
+Basically, raw material (generally in the form of pellets or granules) is fed into a heated barrel possessed with an injection molding machine.
+The barrel has a reciprocating screw that melts and mixes the polymer granules or pellets and pushes them forward for injecting them into the mold cavity.

-The injection molding machine is made up of several components, all of which are designed to keep accuracy and quality come been maintained:
+from being The injection molding machine is made up of several components, all of which are designed to keep accuracy and quality from being maintained:

-• Hopper – The hopper is responsible for storing and feeding the plastic pellets into the barrel.
+- The Hopper—The hopper is responsible for storing and feeding the plastic pellets into the barrel.

-• Heated Barrel and Screw – Melt the material and then, mix before you inject.
+- Then mix the heated barrel and screw—melt the material and then mix before you inject.

-• Mold Tooling – The custom-designed steel or aluminum mold that gives shape to the final part.
+- The Mold Tooling—The custom-designed steel or aluminum mold that gives shape to the final part.

-• Cooling System – Helps the molten plastic solidify quickly and uniformly.
+- —Helps Cooling System—Helps the molten plastic solidify quickly and uniformly.

 2. Working Principle of Injection Molding

-The working principle of Injection Molding is quite simple, we inject heated liquified plastic material into a mold after converting it into the liquid state, and then with the help of pressure and heat we mold the required output part in desired shape and size.
+The working principle of injection molding is quite simple: we inject heated, liquified plastic material into a mold after converting it into the liquid state, and then with the help of pressure and heat, we mold the required output part in the desired shape and size.

 Step 1: Clamping